How Long Do Persian Cats Live? (Average & Max Lifespan)

 While there is some evidence that spaying or neutering your cat helps them live longer, this doesn’t seem to be the case for Persians.
 The same study we mentioned earlier found no difference between Persian’s lifespans based on their breeding status.
 This is the largest study of its kind, looking at 3,235 Persians.

 Specifically, intact Persians lived an average of 13.9 years, while sterilized Persians lived an average of 13.4 years.
-This difference isn’t significant enough to point towards any lifespan differences between intact pets and spayed or neutered pets.
+This difference isn’t significant enough to point toward any lifespan differences between intact pets and spayed or neutered pets.

 Do Outdoor Cats Live Longer?

-In general, outdoor cats tend to live longer than indoor cats.
+In general, indoor cats tend to live longer than outdoor cats.
 This may be especially true for Persians that are in warmer climates since many of them are prone to problems with heat.
 Typically, outdoor cats are more likely to get sick from the germs and diseases outside, as well as more likely to get injured.
 Inside your home is typically a safe place for cats, while outside tends to have more dangers.

 Related Read: Are Persian Cats Hypoallergenic?